PlatONnetwork/docs/docs/JsonRpc.md

   - `transactionsRoot`: `DATA`, 32 Bytes - the root of the transaction trie of the block.
   - `stateRoot`: `DATA`, 32 Bytes - the root of the final state trie of the block.
   - `receiptsRoot`: `DATA`, 32 Bytes - the root of the receipts trie of the block.
-  - `miner`: `DATA`, 20 Bytes - the address of the beneficiary to whom the mining rewards were given.
+  - `miner`: `DATA`, string - address string in bech32 format - the address of the beneficiary to whom the mining rewards were given.
   - `difficulty`: `QUANTITY` - integer of the difficulty for this block.
   - `totalDifficulty`: `QUANTITY` - integer of the total difficulty of the chain until this block.
   - `extraData`: `DATA` - the "extra data" field of this block.